5 Worst Strikers in MMA History | Explained

 During his prime, Ben Askren was one of the most dominant MMA fighters in the world.

-He was also an Olympian, 2 time Division 1 National Champion, and has won a gold medal in 8 out of 11 main events in his wrestling career (The other 3 events he was a silver medalist).
+Before his MMA career, Askren was also an Olympian, a 2-time Division 1 National Champion, and won a gold medal in 8 out of 11 main events in his wrestling career (In the other 3 events he was a silver medalist).

-However, Askren's game would be based exclusively off of achieving a takedown, getting his opponent to the ground, and submitting them or using his ground and pound to overwhelm them.
+However, Askren's game would be based exclusively on achieving a takedown, getting his opponent to the ground, and submitting them or using his ground and pound to overwhelm them.

 His striking game was non-existent, except for when he used his ground and pound.